franck44/evm-dis/README.md

 ```
 600a6008600390600f565b604052005b9190808310601b575b50565b909150905f601856
 ```
 is disassembled into the more readable (but arguably still opaque!)
-EVM assembly code, lefthand-side below, and the CFG is depicted on the righthand-side.
+EVM assembly code, left-hand side below, and the CFG is depicted on the right-hand side.

 <center>
 <table>